 To verify this income, you’ll need to provide your most recent paycheck stubs covering a 30 day period as well as your last two years of W2 forms.
 If you’re self-employed or receive other income greater than 25% of total income, you’ll need to provide your last two years of federal income tax returns, both personal and business.
 A year-to-date profit and loss statement will also be asked for.

 To make sure there are enough funds available for the 3.5% down payment and associated closing costs, copies of recent bank statements are needed.
 With a phone call or email, we can provide an estimated list of costs you can expect at your settlement.
 Most lenders ask for a minimum credit score of 580, with some exceptions for buyers with greater down payment.

 Down Payment Assistance and Florida FHA Loans

 In Florida, there is a program that provides up to $7,500 that can be applied toward a down payment as well as closing costs.
 This program is referred to as the FHA with Florida Assist mortgage.
-The program is used in conjunction with an FHA loan and available as a 30 year fixed rate mortgage.
+The program is used in conjunction with an FHA loan and is available as a 30-year fixed rate mortgage.
 And while the minimum credit score requirement set by the FHA is as low as 500, the minimum required score for this program is 640.

 This program is available only to first time home buyers but it can be used by those who may have previously owned a home as long as they haven’t had any homeownership within the past three years.
 There is also a homebuyer education class required and we can provide you with convenient locations to take the course as well as an online resource.